ADVERTISEMENT

 1. Assess the damage.

 Determine the date of the courthouse calamity, or dates if there were multiple events.
 Consult more than one source and give preference to sources that cite original reports of the disaster (such as newspaper coverage).
-Look in local histories and genealogical guides, at courthouse or genealogical society websites, and in the Burned Counties table of the FamilySearch wiki.
+Look in local histories and genealogical guides, at courthouse or genealogical society websites, and in the Burned Counties page of the FamilySearch wiki.
 The date is crucial, because records dating after that time should be unaffected.
 Note the date on a Burned County Records Inventory form.

 Next, it’s time to find out exactly which records perished and which ones didn’t.
 Sometimes a fire or flood affected only part of a building or only some records.
 Sometimes the records you want were stored elsewhere and therefore unaffected by flames or floodwater.
 Here’s an eye-opening example: Indiana has about 25 burned counties, but in most counties some records survived, and in eight counties, all genealogically relevant records were saved.